First Grade History and Social Studies

 1.9 The student will recognize that people save money for the future to purchase goods and services.

-1.10 The student will apply the traits of a good citizenship.
+1.10 The student will apply the traits of a good citizen by

-1.11 The student will recognize the symbols and traditional practices that honor and foster patriotism in the United States.
+1.11 The student will recognize the symbols and traditional practices that honor and foster patriotism in the United States by

 1.12 The student will recognize that communities in Virginia